vantage-sh/docs.vantage.sh/docs/vantage_account.md

 #### Create a Vantage API Service Token {#api-service-token}

-Service tokens are associated with an account, not with an individual user.
+Service tokens can be created by users with owner-level permissions and are associated with an account, not with an individual user.
 For Enterprise customers who use teams and role-based access control, you have the option of selecting a team to inherit permissions from.

 To generate an API service token: